FUB-HCC/Human-Centered-Data-Visualization/.ipynb_checkpoints/01-intro-checkpoint.md

 Snow's map shows cholera cases in London during the 1854 epidemic.
 Taken from https://commons.wikimedia.org/wiki/File:Minard.png (Charles Minard (1781-1870), Public domain, via Wikimedia Commons)
 ```

 Napoleon's Russian campaign of 1812, after initial French successes, ended in one of the greatest military disasters in history.
 The French engineer Charles Minard (1781-1870) illustrated the disastrous outcome of Napoleon's failed Russian campaign.
-The graph (see [](#napoleon-march-fig) shows the size of the army by the width of the band across the map of the campaign on its outward and return legs, with the temperature on the retreat shown in the line graph below.
+The graph (see Figure 1) shows the size of the army by the width of the band across the map of the campaign on its outward and return legs, with the temperature on the retreat shown in the line graph below.

 The graph starts at the Polish-Russian boarder in June 1812 by showing a thick tan band exhibiting the size of the Grand Army (422,000 men).The width of the line shows the size of the army at each place on the map.
 In September 1812 the army reached Moscow with 100,000 men.
 A darker lower band shows the retreat of the Grand Army.
 This lower band is also linked to temperature scale and dates at the bottom of the chart.
 It was a bitterly cold winter and the graphic shows the challenges of crossing rivers.
 Only 10,000 men arrived finally in Poland.